Shalini (actress): Personal life

-In 1999, during the shoot of Saran's Amarkalam, Shalini began to date her co-star Ajith Kumar.
-He proposed to Shalini in June 1999 (before their movie release in Aug.
-1999) and, following consultations of both sides of the families, she accepted.
+In 1999, during the shoot of Saran's Amarkkalam, Shalini began to date her co-star Ajith Kumar, who proposed to Shalini.
 They got married on 24 April 2000 at Chennai.
+Ajith Kumar is a practicing Hindu.
 After their marriage, Shalini retired as an actress following the completion of two unfinished projects.
-The couple have two children.
+The couple have two children - a daughter Anoushka (born 2008) and a son Aadvik (born 2015).